breakanalysis/graph-tycoon/README.md

 # Graph Tycoon
-## -- A simulator for car trafic on a directed graph.
+## A simulator for car trafic on a directed graph.

 ### Dependencies
+* python 3.6
 * pygame